alexlop29/library-api/README.md

 Migrate functions to another folder, separate from the routes Extract error handling to a specific shared function - Include 404, 400s

+- Need to implement better error handling
+- Need to remediate ts checks
+- Need to write tests
+- Need to convert postman collection
+- Need to update the README
+- Need to create CI/CD tests

+Issues

+- Introduce pagination for getAll routes